Republic of Noli: Economy

-Despite its small size, Noli's good shipyard and harbour allowed them to become a commercial power.
-They had good trade relations with Genoa, as they only had to pay one penny to be allowed to trade in Genoa, whereas the Spanish had to pay 60 pennies to be allowed to trade.
+Despite its small size, Noli's good shipyard and harbour allowed it to become a commercial power.
+It had good trade relations with Genoa, as it had to pay one penny to be allowed to trade in Genoa, whereas the Spanish had to pay 60 pennies to be allowed to trade.

 Military

 Noli's efficient shipyard allowed them to become somewhat of a naval power, despite its small size.
 The alliance with Genoa afforded it much protection, especially as Genoa used Noli's port to shelter their ships.

 It is known that during a conflict with Savona, Noli sacked the town of Spotorno, which was owned by them, in 1227.

 Foreign relations

 In 1202, Noli was threatened by the County of Savona.
 In response, Noli formed a confederation with the powerful Republic of Genoa.
 Noli kept this alliance until they were dissolved in 1797.

 Flag

 The flag of Noli was first created in the 13th century, with a white cross and a red background, the exact opposite of Genoa's flag.
 Many of the merchant ships of Noli chose to fly under the Genoese flag, as it commanded much more respect.